bash-my-aws/bash-my-aws/docs/cachews-caching-for-awscli.md

 - cycle time when constructing commands or scripts that use awscli
 - your resistance to running a query across 500 accounts
-- the number of cups of tea you drink
+- how often you put the kettle on

 ![Cache of Cachews](images/cachews.png)